HowToRts/HowToRts.github.io/_posts/2014-01-04-basic-flow-fields.md

 To use this in a real game, we'll still need:

-- Physics - To stop agents moving through impassable areas
+- **Physics** - To stop agents moving through impassable areas
-- Flocking Behaviours - We probably want some degree of flocking behaviours so units don't get too separated.
+- **Flocking Behaviours** - We probably want some degree of flocking behaviours so units don't get too separated.
-- Flow Field Tiling - Generating a Flow Field for an entire game map will probably be too big to fit in memory, this is another technique used in Supreme Commander 2 and Planetary Annihilation
+- **Pre-emptive collision avoidance** - In SupCom2 the units will avoid running in to each other when you run 2 groups at one another.
+The original Continuum Crowds paper talks about this, I'm not sure what was implemented for SupCom2
-- Better Flow Field generation - Our Flow Field does not contain optimal paths.
+- **Better Flow Field generation** - Our Flow Field does not contain optimal paths.
 It needs to be improved to make more efficient paths
+- **Handle grid squares with some cost to traverse** - Currently we assume all grid squares are impossible to cross or free
+- **Flow Field Tiling** - Generating a Flow Field for an entire game map will probably be too big to fit in memory, this is another technique used in Supreme Commander 2 and Planetary Annihilation to reduce memory usage and generation time